 Rep. Dan Deasy's Biography

 Dan Deasy was first elected to the state House of Representatives in 2008.
 He attended Canevin Catholic High School and the University of Pittsburgh, worked as a supervisor at Pittsburgh's Public Works Department, and served four years as a Pittsburgh city councilman.
-He is former chairman of the board of the Pittsburgh Water & Sewage Authority.
+He is the Democratic chairman of the House Liquor Control Committee.

-His legislative priorities include expanding access to health care; supporting education and programs for youth; strengthening penalties for crimes against children; providing more funding for police officers; enacting more fiscally responsible state budgets; supporting economic development that leads to job creation; expanding services for senior citizens and veterans; and addressing blight and abandoned properties in communities.
+His legislative priorities include, but are not limited to, expanding access to health care; supporting funding for education; strengthening penalties for crimes against children; supporting economic development that leads to job creation; expanding services for senior citizens and veterans; and addressing blight and abandoned properties in communities.

-Deasy has a long history of community service, working to address housing concerns; securing funding for playgrounds and other community resources; obtaining grant money for neighborhood revitalization and advocating for public safety.
-While serving on Pittsburgh City Council, Deasy fought for the reopening of the City of Pittsburgh’s Zone 6 Police Station, which remains open today.
-His community service continues as he serves on many local nonprofit board of directors.
+Deasy has a long history of community service, working to address housing concerns; securing funding for playgrounds and other community resources; obtaining grant money for neighborhood revitalization; and advocating for public safety.
+While serving on Pittsburgh City Council, Deasy fought for the reopening of Pittsburgh’s Zone 6 Police Station, which remains open today.
+His community service continues as he serves on many local nonprofit boards of directors.

 A lifelong native of the 27th Legislative District, Deasy is married to the former Kelly Skeba.
 They have four children and reside in Westwood.